 What is Facilitated IEP?

 Facilitated IEP is a process in which a student’s IEP is developed by a collaborative team in a structured meeting.
 The team includes all required IEP team members who share the responsibility for the meeting process and results, and decision-making is managed with effective facilitation skills.
 IEP facilitation is a student-focused process in which a trained individual (facilitator) assists the IEP team in developing an IEP that provides a free appropriate public education (FAPE) to the student.
-The Dispute Resolution Unit believes there are three components needed to facilitate a successful IEP meeting: standardized meeting practices; knowledge of the IEP process; and the use of meeting management skills that aid in minimizing conflict and maximizing collaboration.
-Dispute Resolution offers Facilitated IEP training designed to teach these three components.

 Back to Dispute Resolution